-A brief history of my condition – I graduated from university in 1998 and was lucky to get a great job working for a chemical company in Liverpool.
+"A brief history of my condition – I graduated from university in 1998 and was lucky to get a great job working for a chemical company in Liverpool.
 On moving to Liverpool, I joined a local doctor’s surgery where they found me to be suffering from very high blood pressure during a standard introductory medical.
-From this, I was referred to the Royal Liverpool hospital where they quickly diagnosed me suffering from a condition called “adult onset Polycystic Kidney disease”, a hereditary condition that ran through my mother’s side of the family.
+From this, I was referred to the Royal Liverpool Hospital where they quickly diagnosed me with adult-onset Polycystic Kidney Disease, a hereditary condition that ran through my mother’s side of the family.

-I received this on Valentine’s Day, which I remember joking at the time that it got me out of an expensive date night with my girlfriend (now wife).
+"I got the call on Valentine’s Day, and remember joking at the time that it got me out of an expensive date night with my girlfriend (now wife)!
 Unfortunately, the kidney failed immediately and was removed the following day.
 I continued with the dialysis and started getting fit.
 This consisted of small bike rides leading on to small runs round Sefton Park and then onto the Great North Run in 2009.
-This fitness served me well and in 2010 I received my second kidney transplant that is still going strong in 2019.
+This fitness served me well and in 2010 I received my second kidney transplant, which is still going strong.

 The competitors are able to show what can be achieved following a transplant.

-My involvement with the Transplant Games started in 2012 as a member of the Royal Liverpool Transplant Sports Team.
-I went to Medway in Kent and was able to compete in my first games.
+"I went to Medway in Kent and was able to compete in my first games.
 I was immediately hooked.
-The games gave me the opportunity to meet people who had been through similar situations.
-I got to see so many inspirational things; a 4 year old girl in a walking cage that struggled to the start in in the kids 25m run, only to sprint to the finish line in front of the other kids; and an 84 year old lady competing in the 5km time trail on a bike with a basket on the front who won gold.
+The Games gave me the opportunity to meet people who had been through similar situations.
+I got to see so many inspirational things!
+A four year old girl in a walking cage who struggled to the start in the kids 25m run, only to sprint to the finish line in front of the other kids.
+An 84 year old lady competing in the 5km time trail on a bike with a basket on the front, who won gold.
 They are all amazing achievements considering what the individuals had been through.

-The games follow a similar format each year.
-Participants are able to enter 4 events and 2 relay events.
+"The Games follow a similar format each year.
+Participants are able to enter four events and two relay events.
 The sports include track and field, full swim gala, cycling, all racket sports, golf, ten-pin bowling, archery, volleyball, darts, and snooker.
 The aim is to offer as many varying sports to enable competitors to participate in something that they either like or would like to try for the first time.
 The competitors are able to show what can be achieved following a transplant.
 The medals are a nice reward but taking part is most important.

-The games start with an opening ceremony hosted by local dignitaries and end with a gala dinner to celebrate the achievements over the past 4 days.
+"The Games start with an opening ceremony hosted by local dignitaries and end with a gala dinner to celebrate the achievements of the participants.
 The Newport Gala was held at Celtic Manor, home to the 2010 Ryder cup.
 This was a stunning venue and made for a great party.
-As well as being keen sports men and women, the transplant family knows how to party - and we did until the wee hours when the lights go on and we are kicked out for another year!
+As well as being keen sports men and women, the transplant family knows how to party, and we do until the wee hours when the lights go on and we are kicked out for another year!

-At the closing ceremony, the Chairman of Westfield health, the primary sponsor of the British Transplant Games set the audience a challenge.
-That challenge was that following the games, everyone present was to go out and spread the word of organ donation, that is, sign up to the organ donor register and have the discussion with your family and friends about your wishes in the event of something happening.
-My transplant has given me so many opportunities to live life to the full and I thank my donor and their family every day for the brave decision that they made."
+"At the closing ceremony, the Chairman of Westfield Health, the primary sponsor of the British Transplant Games, set the audience a challenge to go out and spread the word about organ donation, that is, sign up to the organ donor register and have the discussion with your family and friends about your wishes in the event of something happening.